-We hope you love the products we recommend and just so you know that as an Amazon Associate MyEngineNeeds may earn from qualifying purchases.
+We hope you love the products we recommend and just so you know that as an Amazon Associate & J&P Cycles affiliate, MyEngineNeeds may earn from qualifying purchases.

 Full synthetic oil

 This oil is blended using different types of additives to provide the best engine protection and for improved vehicle’s performance.
 These oils use the best-performance additives and fluids.
-While all oils are not equal, its brand and density don’t matter much.
+While all they are not equal, its brand and density don’t matter much.

-These oils are also called synthetic blends which are a mix of mineral and not more than 30|% synthetic oil.
+This type is also called synthetic blends which are a mix of mineral and not more than 30|% synthetic oil.
 It’s better than conventional oils and much more advantageous than full synthetic oils without the expense.

 When your engine grows old

 The engine tends to grow weaker as it grows old and doesn’t respond well to normal wear and tear.
 This is when it’s important that you regularly change oil otherwise the trapped contaminants will end up damaging motor parts.
-It’s only with regular oil changes that the aged parts are properly lubricated to prevent any possible premature engine failure.
+It’s only with regular oil changes that the aged parts are properly lubricated to prevent any possible premature motor failure.

 Recommended synthetic oils for older cars

-The only problem with using synthetic oils for your older car is that these oils are thinner than conventional oils.
+The only problem with using it for your car is that these oils are thinner than conventional types.
 So this can lead to the oil bleeding more with time.
-This problem can, however, be rectified if you use a full synthetic oil that has a higher viscosity.
+This problem can however be rectified if you use a full synthetic oil that has a higher viscosity.

 Benefits of using synthetic oils in older vehicles

-Switching to synthetic oils
+Benefits of switching to synthetic oils

-And if you want some suggestions for synthetic oils to use in your old car, then some options are Castrol synthetic motor oil, Pennzoil 55004233-6PK Platinum Euro L Full Synthetic Silver 5W-30 Motor Oil Lubricant, Royal Purple ROY11748HMX SAE 5W-30 High-Mileage Synthetic Motor Oil and the Polaris 2877883 OEM VES Full Synthetic Oil are some of the top selling types of motor oil available in the market today.
+And if you want some suggestions for synthetic oils to use in your old car, then some options are Castrol synthetic motor oil, Pennzoil 55004233-6PK Platinum Euro L Full Synthetic Silver 5W-30 Motor Oil Lubricant, Royal Purple ROY11748HMX SAE 5W-30 High-Mileage Synthetic Motor Oil and the Polaris 2877883 OEM VES are some of the top selling types of motor oil available in the market today.

 You have to make your choice based on your budget, the respective pros, cons and features of the different oils to find and start using the best suited oil for older cars.